TanyaLazko/rsschool-cv/cv.md

 To become a highly qualified Front-end Developer and make an important contribution to achieving your company's goals.

 **Language Skills**
-Level of written and spoken English: B2 (Upper - Intermediate)
+Level of written and spoken English: B2 (Upper - Intermediate)("English company" certificate 2014)

 **Technical Skills**
 + HTML basics